divnix/digga/doc/CONTRIBUTING.md

 # Pull Requests
+All development is done in the `develop` branch.
+Only minor bug-fixes and release PRs should target `master`.

-If making a change to core, or adding a feature, please be sure to update the relevant docs.
+If making a change to the template, or adding a feature, please be sure to update the relevant docs.
 Each directory contains its own README.md, which will automatically be pulled into the [mdbook](https://devos.divnix.com).
 The book is rendered on every change, so the docs should always be up to date.